 Players must always putt out to record a score on a hole in individual stroke play.
 Any local course rule stating "automatic two putts on temporary greens" must be disregarded.

-In multi-ball events, if your score can not assist your team or your partner you may pick up your ball and should record for handicap purposes, the following: the score you most likely would have made if the hole had been completed preceded by an X, not to exceed the limit in the Equitable Stoke Control formula.
+In multi-ball events, if your score can not assist your team or your partner you may pick up your ball and should record for handicap purposes, the following: the score you most likely would have made if the hole had been completed preceded by an X, not to exceed the World Handicap System limit.

 To avoid disqualification in stroke play, a player must have her score recorded by her marker, attest the hole-by-hole score and return the signed and attested scorecard immediately to the tournament committee.

-All scores made in SDCWGA Major Tournaments will be posted as Tournament (T) scores.
+All scores made in SDCWGA Major Tournaments will be posted as Competition scores.

 Immovable Obstructions.
-(Rule 24-2) Included are artificially surfaced cart paths and curbs, yardage markers, ball washers, backflow pipes and valves, pumps, pump housings, electrical control housings, tee signs, drain pipes, drinking fountains, barrier posts and attached ropes, restroom buildings and adjacent plantings.
-In addition, if a ball lies through the green nd an immovable obstruction on or within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play between the ball and the hole, the player make take relief as prescribed in Appendix I.
+(Rule 16-1) Included are artificially surfaced cart paths and curbs, yardage markers, ball washers, backflow pipes and valves, pumps, pump housings, electrical control housings, tee signs, drainpipes, drinking fountains, barrier posts and attached ropes, restroom buildings and adjacent plantings and concrete drainage ditches.
+In addition, if a ball lies in the general area and an immovable obstruction on or within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play between the ball and the hole, the player make take relief as prescribed in Rule 16.1b

-Embedded Ball - (Rule 25-2) Anywhere through the green.
+Embedded Ball - (Rule 16.3) Anywhere in the General Area

 Ground Under Repair - defined by white lines, unless otherwise provided for in Notice to Competitors at specific events.
 French drains are deemed to be ground under repair.